- How the Amazon Prime Renewal Scam Works

-To keep your money safe, use a credit card that offers decent fraud protection and $0 liability on unauthorized purchases.
+Use a credit card that offers decent fraud protection and $0 liability on unauthorized purchases to keep your money safe.
 This way, if the scammers charge your credit card, you can get a refund.

 If you have connected with the scammers and given them your account details, follow these steps: